I’m thrilled to be sharing my space with these incredible bloggers and so grateful for their inside knowledge of Things to do in London with kids!

 Or wander along the Thames path – you could walk for miles through London but one of my favourite sections takes you from Westminster and the houses of Parliament/ Big Ben, past the London Eye, and along the Southbank to the Tate Modern, Shakespeare’s Globe and Borough Market.

 Best museums to visit in London with kids

 London’s museums are world class – and even better, most of them are completely free unless you visit one of the special exhibitions.
 The Natural History Museum and Science Museum are fabulous for younger kids, but there are also family-friendly activities at the Victoria & Albert Museum and British Museum, plus the National Gallery and the Tate Modern.

-Or the London Transport Museum is perfect for littler ones who love different vehicles but also anyone who fancies driving an underground train (simulator only), while the recently opened Postal Museum has kids’ play area and a restored mail rail train to ride.
+The London Transport Museum is perfect for littler ones who love different vehicles but also anyone who fancies driving an underground train (simulator only), while the recently opened Postal Museum has kids’ play area and a restored mail rail train to ride.